swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 provide a way to specify performance tests for a package and to run them from the SwiftPM command-line tools.

-[Here](https://github.com/aciidb0mb3r/swift-evolution/blob/pref-proposal/proposals/xxxx-package-manager-performance-testing.md) is a very old draft proposal that I haven't gotten around to post for discussion yet.
+[Here](https://github.com/aciidb0mb3r/swift-evolution/blob/pref-proposal/proposals/xxxx-package-manager-performance-testing.md) is a very old draft proposal that I haven't gotten around to posting for discussion yet.

 Thread: N/A
 Bug: [SR-1354](https://bugs.swift.org/browse/SR-1354)

 # Support for External Testing Frameworks

-Currently, SwiftPM only supports writing tests with help of XCTest testing framework.
+Currently, SwiftPM only supports writing tests with help of the XCTest testing framework.
 The community should be able to use any testing framework of their choice to test with SwiftPM.
-This feature will most likely depend on extensible build tools feature.
+This feature will most likely depend on extensible build tools features.

 Thread: N/A
 Bug: N/A